Jean-Marie Calès: Project of Constitution

 Also, against the excesses of egalitarianism, he proposed a 'republic of merit', offering to establish four « degrees of honor » in the State: for the farmer, the warrior, the scholar and the artisan (« I would have liked these degrees of honor to be personal, and that the quality of being a French citizen made it the basis and the merit »).
 He also opposed making the right to insurrection a law of the Republic (« It is in nature, and you have no need to erect it fastidiously and unnecessarily into a law »).
 Finally, the liberal and tolerant Calès criticized several of the directive and uniformizing proposals of the Committee aimed at reinforcing the Unity of the social corps and of the nation: « Indeed, the self-interest, the self-esteem, the inclinations of both sexes towards each other, the religious sentiments, that we can change, modify, but not destroy, these motives of the human heart, have counted for nothing in the calculations of the Committee ».

-The Convention solemnly promulgated the Constitution of the Year I on June 24, 1793 (constitution of the 6 messidor year I, the "convention montagnarde").
-It was ratified by referendum on August 9, but was never implemented because of wartime.
-Indeed, two months later only, on October 10, 1793, the Convention decreed that its application was suspended indefinitely and « the government will be revolutionary until peace ».
-The Convention adopted a few years later the Constitution of the Year III (August 22, 1795, which included in its preamble the Declaration of the Rights and Duties of Man and the Citizen of 1795), which was approved by plebiscite on September 6, 1795, and founded the new regime of the Directory (it established also the Census suffrage, and politically, provided for a two-house legislature: a Council of Five Hundred and a Council of Ancients, and a unique kind of executive: a five-member committee (Directory) chosen by the legislature).
+The Convention solemnly promulgated the Constitution of the Year I on 24 June 1793 (constitution of the 6 messidor year I, the "convention montagnarde").
+It was ratified by referendum on 9 August, but was never implemented because of wartime.
+Indeed, only two months later, on 10 October 1793, the Convention decreed that its application was suspended indefinitely and « the government will be revolutionary until peace ».
+The Convention adopted a few years later the Constitution of the Year III (22 August 1795, which included in its preamble the Declaration of the Rights and Duties of Man and the Citizen of 1795), which was approved by plebiscite on 6 September 1795 and founded the new regime of the Directory (it established also the Census suffrage, and politically, provided for a two-house legislature: a Council of Five Hundred and a Council of Ancients, and a unique kind of executive: a five-member committee (Directory) chosen by the legislature).